🧠 Agents-SDK - A High Performance C++ Framework for AI Agents

 Running Your First Example

-example, which creates a basic autonomous agent that can use tools to answer questions:
+The simplest way to start is with the simple_agent example, which creates a basic autonomous agent that can use tools to answer questions:

 - Navigate to the release directory: